zarreh/genai_docs_helper/README.md

 # genai_docs_helper
 TODO:
 - [ ] Fix linitng in graph.py
+- [ ] Add output generation if there were no output.
 - [ ] Modify the prompt to the older version in the main.py
 - [ ] Move old graph to a sub-directory
 - [ ] Generate more fake documents